Explore more insights

 Capitalise Apr 12, 2023

-A CCJ is a court order that can be issued against a company that has failed to pay a debt.
-It can affect your credit rating and limit your ability to access finance.
-If your business has a County Court Judgment (CCJ) against it, it can be a worrying and stressful time.
+A County Court Judgment (CCJ) is a court order that can be issued against a company that has failed to pay a debt.
+This can significantly impact your credit rating and limit your ability to access finance.
+If your business has a CCJ, it can be a worrying and stressful time.
+However, there are steps you can take to manage the situation effectively.

 If the debt is paid within 30 days, there will be no permanent record on your business credit profile.
 However if you wait over the 30 day period, it will stay on your profile for 6 years, even if settled later on.
 Settling the debt as soon as you can will stop the long term negative effects.